frett27/Ada-Synthetizer/README.md

 ### Supported Plateforms

-The Synthetizer has been tested on x64, x32 desktop computers.
+The Synthetizer has been tested on x64, x32 desktop computers (linux, windows, arm v6/v7)

-It also works well on ARM based processor,
+It also works well on ARM based processor (RPI/Orangepi)

 ## Using the Synthetizer by example : the code

-Below, an example of the 5 mins , RealTime use of the synthetizer :
+Below, an example of the 5 mins , **RealTime** use of the synthetizer :